rajjejosefsson/inferno-window-infinite-loader/README.md

 ## Example usage

-The snippet below shows a basic example of how the `InfiniteLoader` can be used to wrap either a `FixedSizeList` or `VariableSizeList` from `react-window`.
+The snippet below shows a basic example of how the `InfiniteLoader` can be used to wrap either a `FixedSizeList` or `VariableSizeList` from `inferno-window`.

 ```js
 // This value is arbitrary.